Let’s say that part of your lead generation approach is searching and collecting contact data from for sale by owner

 By being rather generic, these solutions often require more assistance and tailoring on behalf of the provider, which, in turn, would likely mean higher costs for you.

 Additionally, these are often solutions where web developers can program on top of their already existing coding base and application programming interface (API).

 I have no doubt that web scraping can give you a nice edge in your real estate business when it comes to lead generation and other processes where usually repetitive tasks and a certain time investment is involved to gather and organize data from the web.

-However, I wish I had found a more niched down solution that is more tailored for realtors and other real estate professionals.
+However, I wish I had found more than one niched down solution that is more tailored for realtors and other real estate professionals.